 When talking with our CEO and practicing dermatologist, Dr. Joel Schlessinger about what patients are most curious about, there is a definite trend: you want to know more about retinol!
 As always, we’re happy to offer answers and provide recommendations for both new users and dedicated fans.
 Here are the most asked questions:

-Q: How does retinol work and what can it do for my skin?
+Q: What does retinol do for my skin?

 A: There might not be a cure-all for wrinkles, but retinol could just be the next best thing.
 A derivative of vitamin A, this gold standard ingredient helps aging cells behave more like younger, healthier cells by encouraging them to turn over more rapidly.
 When cells regenerate at a quicker pace, skin appears smoother, brighter and more youthful.
 This makes retinol a go-to ingredient for preventing collagen breakdown and addressing dark spots, wrinkles and all forms of sun damage.

 Q: Are retinol, Retin-A and retinoids all the same thing?

 A: Sort of, but they all work a bit differently.
 Retinol, retinoids and Retin-A are all forms of vitamin A: